April Kepner: Casting and creation

-Drew was cast in late September 2009 and first appeared on the show in the fifth episode of the sixth season as one of the residents from the Mercy West Medical Center after its merger with Seattle Grace.
-Drew was brought aboard Grey's Anatomy after former collaborations with the Series' producer and creator Shonda Rhimes; she was formally featured as a guest in two episodes of Private Practice in 2008 and was one of the main cast in Rhimes television pilot Inside the Box (2009) which was eventually not picked up by ABC.
-Her casting came after the absence of some of the central cast members, notably Katherine Heigl departure after her maternity leave and Ellen Pompeo's absence due to pregnancy.
+Drew was cast in Grey's Anatomy in late September 2009, first appearing in the fifth episode of the sixth season as April Kepner, one of the residents from Mercy West Medical Center after its merger with Seattle Grace.
+Drew had previously collaborated with the series' producer and creator Shonda Rhimes, having guest-starred in two episodes of Private Practice in 2008 and starring in Rhimes' television pilot Inside the Box (2009), which was ultimately not picked up by ABC.
+Her casting came after notable absences of central cast members, including Katherine Heigl who departed the show after her maternity leave, and Ellen Pompeo, who was absent due to pregnancy.

-Drew was originally contracted to guest star in a multi-episodes story arc where her character would be eventually fired from the series after two episodes.
-She explained: "I came on to the show and I was told from day one that I was only going to be there for two episodes.
+Initially, Drew was contracted to guest-star in a multi-episode arc, with her character expected to be fired after just two episodes.
+Drew explained: "I came on to the show and I was told from day one that I was only going to be there for two episodes.
 I did not expect anything beyond that.
-The morning my firing episode aired, my agent got a call that they were talking about a contract and I was just completely floored."
-However she was promoted to a series regular on June 9, 2010 for the seventh season of the show.
-Rhimes said in the wake of the news: "Kepner has really been folded into the group" of Grey's Anatomy adding "It'll depend on what the studio and the network decide to do with those actors, but I fully advocate to have [the characters]".
-Drew received the call for her promotion the morning after the sixth episode of season six was telecast on October 29, 2009.
-She described the call as a "totally happy surprise".
+The morning my firing episode aired, my agent got a call that they were talking about a contract, and I was just completely floored."
+However, she was later promoted to a series regular on June 9, 2010, for the show's seventh season.
+Rhimes expressed enthusiasm for the decision, stating: "Kepner has really been folded into the group" and hinted that her future on the show would depend on the studio and network's decisions, but she fully supported keeping the character.
+Drew received the promotion news after the sixth episode of Season 6, "I Saw What I Saw", aired on October 29, 2009, describing the call as a "totally happy surprise".